linode/docs/docs/applications/containers/kubernetes/how-to-deploy-nginx-on-a-kubernetes-cluster/index.md

   sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
   sudo chown $(id -u):$(id -g) $HOME/.kube/config

-You should now deploy a pod network to the cluster.
+You should now deploy a Pod network to the cluster.
 Run "kubectl apply -f [podnetwork].yaml" with one of the options listed at: http://kubernetes.io/docs/admin/addons/